-Pursuant to Rule 720(5) of the Rules of Catalist, the information as set out in Appendix 7F to the Rules of Catalist relating to the retiring Directors, who are retiring by rotation and nominated for re-election in accordance with the Company's Constitution at the forthcoming AGM is set out below.
+Pursuant to Rule 720(5) of the Catalist Rules, the information as set out in Appendix 7F to the Catalist Rules relating to the retiring Directors who are retiring and nominated for re-election in accordance with the Company's Constitution and Directors who are seeking continued appointment as Independent Directors via two-tier voting, at the forthcoming AGM is set out below.

-Name of Director Kesavan Nair Lee Keng Mun Date of first appointment 14 February 2013 9 March 2016 Date of last re-appointment (if applicable) 31 July 2018 28 July 2016 Age 56 48 Country Of Principal Residence Singapore Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Kesavan Nair's contribution as Independent Non-Executive Director, Chairman of the Nominating Committee and member of the Audit Committee and Remuneration Committee of the Company, and has recommended that Mr Kesavan Nair be re-elected as Director of the Company.
-The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Lee Keng Mun's contribution as Independent Non-Executive Director, Chairman of the Remuneration Committee and member of the Audit Committee and Nominating Committee of the Company, and has recommended that Mr Lee Keng Mun be reelected as Director of the Company.
-Whether appointment is executive, and if so, the area of responsibility Non-Executive Non-Executive Job Title (e.g. Lead ID, AC Chairman, AC Member etc.) Independent Non-Executive Director.
-Chairman of Nominating Committee and member of Audit Committee and Remuneration Committee Independent Non-Executive Director.
-Chairman of Remuneration Committee and member of Audit Committee and Nominating Committee Professional Qualifications Bachelor of Law (Honours) from The University College of Wales, Aberystwyth.
-Bachelor of Accounting from University of Malaya and member of Malaysia Institute of Accountants and Institute of Singapore Chartered Accountants Working experience and occupation(s) during the past 10 years Mr Kesavan Nair is presently a director of Bayfront Law LLC.
-Mr Kesavan Nair was formerly a partner of Genesis Law Corporation from 2008 to 2017.
-Mr Lee is currently the Chief Operating Officer of China Real Estate Group Limited.
+Name of Director Chou Kong Seng Ng Kai Man Kesavan Nair Date of first appointment 14 August 2012 9 March 2016 14 February 2013 Date of last re-appointment (if applicable) 30 July 2019 30 July 2019 29 September 2020 Age 66 66 57 Country Of Principal Residence Singapore Hong Kong Singapore The Board's comments on this appointment (including rationale, selection criteria, and the search and nomination process) The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Chou Kong Seng's contribution as Independent Non- Executive Director, Chairman of the Audit Committee and member of the Nominating Committee and Remuneration Committee of the Company, and has recommended that Mr Chou Kong Seng be re-elected as Director of the Company.
+The Board considers Mr. Chou Kong Seng to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Ng Kai Man's contribution as Executive Director of the Company, and has recommended that Mr Ng Kai Man be re-elected as Director of the Company.
+The Board of the Company has accepted the Nominating Committee's recommendation, which has reviewed and considered Mr Kesavan Nair's contribution as Independent Non- Executive Director, Chairman of the Nominating Committee and member of the Audit Committee and Remuneration Committee of the Company, and has recommended that Mr Kesavan Nair be re-elected as Director of the Company.
+The Board considers Mr. Kesavan Nair to be independent for the purpose of Rule 704(7) of the Catalist Rules.
+Whether appointment is executive, and if so, the area of responsibility Non-Executive Executive.
+Mr Ng Kai Man is responsible for the Company's business development and sets the strategic directions of the Company.
+Non-Executive